 Availability of high-quality, high-performing products will accelerate widespread deployment of the infrastructure, technologies and associated services, allowing people to access the information society regardless of their location or chosen device, and contributing to implementing the outcomes of the World Summit on the Information Society (WSIS).

-In this respect, other outcomes of the Plenipotentiary Conference, ITU-D, ITU-T and ITU-R resolutions and Recommendations, and in particular Resolution 177 (Guadalajara, 2010), Resolution 47 (Rev. Dubai, 2014), Resolution 76 (Rev. Dubai, 2012), and Resolution ITU-R 62 (Geneva, 2012) of the Radiocommunication Assembly, should serve as a basis for the study of this Question, and as the framework for ITU's business plan developed upon request of ITU's Member States, which establishes the following four pillars:
+In this respect, other outcomes of the Plenipotentiary Conference, ITU-D, ITU-T and ITU-R resolutions and Recommendations, and in particular PP Resolution 177 (Rev. Busan, 2014, WTDC Resolution 47 (Rev. Dubai, 2014), WTSA Resolution 76 (Rev. Hammamet, 2016), WTSA Resolution 96 (Hammamet, 2016), WTSA Resolution 97 (Hammamet, 2016) and Resolution ITU-R 62 (Geneva, 2012) of the Radiocommunication Assembly, should serve as a basis for the study of this Question, and as the framework for ITU's business plan developed upon request of ITU's Member States, which establishes the following four pillars:

 • Pillar 1: Conformance assessment